Qualcomm chip aims to create new category of handheld gaming devices - NewsBreak

 Qualcomm chip aims to create new category of handheld gaming devices

-(Reuters) - Qualcomm Inc on Wednesday released a new chip designed for gaming-specific handheld devices offering 5G connectivity, a potential new mobile platform for video gamers offering more flexibility to play streaming games on the go.
+Dec 1 (Reuters) - Qualcomm Inc (QCOM.O) on Wednesday released a new chip designed for gaming-specific handheld devices offering 5G connectivity, a potential new mobile platform for video gamers offering more flexibility to play streaming games on the go.

 Qualcomm is the world's biggest supplier of chips for smartphones, which have become a key platform for video games, which in turn are one of the biggest revenue generators in mobile app stores.